 Guilherme Radaeli is a lawyer, writer and blogger born in the state of São Paulo, Brazil.

 Hard drives are one of the computer components that have advanced the most lately, though not due to change in its composition by itself.
-Hard drive capacity has increased exponentially over the last decades due to several improvements in information storage techniques, which greatly increased the density of the information that can be stored in hard drives.
+Hard drive capacity has increased exponentially over the last few decades due to several improvements in information storage techniques, which greatly increased the density of the information that can be stored in hard drives.
 However, since the hardware itself hasn't changed that much, it still suffers from the rather short lifespan of magnetic storage devices.

 Lifespan of a Hard Drive

 Most hard drives have an average lifespan of four years.
 This does not exactly mean that your data will disappear after exactly four years.
 It just means that after roughly four years, hard drives start accumulating failures.
 The disks start suffering from the constant wear and tear of spinning around, getting damaged sectors (bits of the disk which become unreadable, corrupting the info contained therein), which usually signals that it's time to get a new storage device.

 There are also several factors which affect a hard drive's lifespan.
 There may be a factory born issue that causes your hard drive to die much earlier then it should, in which case you should contact your supplier, since warranties usually cover for those kind of failures.